Hotels : Accommodations in rooms or suites where hotel services are included.

 There are many paid parking lots as well as meter parking in Montréal located near the major tourist attractions and in the downtown core.
 Some meters have automated pay stations that accept both coins and credit cards.
 Street parking is usually free after 9 p.m. weekdays and after 6 p.m. on Saturday and Sunday.
-In addition to details on rates and regulations, the Stationnement de Montréal Web site also provides information on bicycle stands.
+For more details on rates and regulations, see Stationnement de Montréal.

 BIXI offers, at minimal cost, a bike-sharing service, 24 hours a day, 7 days a week, and three seasons a year (May to November).
 This service allows citizens and tourists to get a bike at one station, travel to their destination, and return the bike to a nearby station in the network.
 The BIXI system currently has 400 stations and 5,000 bikes.
 In addition, a network of 560 km of cycling paths winds through the city.

 Get one or both versions of the Passeport Montréal – Passeport MTL or Passeport MTL Culture – for an easy access to must-see attractions or cultural activities in Montréal.

 Points of sale : Passeport MTL and Passeport MTL Culture.